 I’m a DC native, but got my professional start in NYC.
-After earning a master’s degree from Columbia University in 1989, I worked for five years as a psychotherapist in a community mental clinic in Brooklyn.
+After earning a masters degree from Columbia University School of Social Work in 1989, I worked for five years as a psychotherapist in a community mental clinic in Brooklyn.
 During those years I also opened my first private practice– on Manhattan’s Upper West Side– and completed an intensive 4-year training program in psychodynamic child, adolescent, and family therapy.

 In 1995 I returned with my (then young) family to DC, opened the practice that has grown through several iterations into its current form, and completed a 5-year training program in psychodynamic individual and couple therapy.

 These days my clinical practice includes psychotherapy with individuals, couples, and families, parent guidance, play therapy (for children as young as 3), and therapy for older children and adolescents.

 About 10 years into my practice (so over 20 years ago!), I began to accrue experience and expertise in separation and divorce– an area of longstanding personal and professional interest.
 I have trained as a parenting coordinator, family mediator, custody evaluator, divorce consultant, Collaborative Divorce Coach, and Collaborative Divorce Child Specialist.
 I regularly work alongside many talented family law attorneys, other mental health professionals and financial professionals whom I am fortunate to call my close friends and colleagues.
 The foundational principles of collaboration– a win/win vs. an adversarial approach, a client-driven vs. attorney-driven process, transparency, child-focus, attention to the emotional needs of all concerned, staying out of court whenever possible–these now inform all the divorce work I do.